varontron/yadademo/src/main/resources/md/intro.md

-Welcome to the [YADA](https://github.com/Novartis/YADA) demo application &mdash; designed to demonstrate some of the capabilities of the oYADA framework.
+Welcome to the [YADA](https://github.com/Novartis/YADA) demo application &mdash; designed to demonstrate some of the capabilities of the YADA framework.

-The site presents a basic statistical analysis of cycle-commuting economics and performance, based on data collected between 2011 and 2016 while commuting by bicycle from Norwood, MA to Cambridge, MA.
+The site presents a basic statistical analysis of cycle-commuting economics and performance, based on data collected between 2011 and 2016 while commuting by bicycle 34 miles (54km) from Norwood, MA to Cambridge, MA.
 The goal of the analysis is to calculate the true cost of bicycle-commuting in terms of car-commuting, in order to determine if it is economical, as is commonly believed, and how many daily commutes are required to "break even."

 Additional analysis is executed upon cycling performance data, to help with motivation and fitness.

 The data incorporated in the analysis include:

 * **Performance** data was collected via a variety of onboard sensors connected to the [Cyclemeter](http://abvio.com/cyclemeter) iPhone app.
 Additionally,